 If you really want a compliment to improve a child’s sense of significance and grow wisdom at the same time, give that same energy some substance.
 Like this:

-As many of you may be aware from activities going on at your kids’ schools, October is National Bullying Prevention Month.
+Worried that bullying may be a part of your child’s life?
+Worried they could be the one that is the bully?
+Feeling helpless about what to do?
 Here are a few tips to help you think about what you as a parent can do to to prevent bullying.

 When we see kids misbehave, often we ask “Where on earth did they learn that?”
 The problem — and the solution — is that often they learn it from us!
 Take a moment to ponder how your actions may be teaching your kids to bully, and what you can do about it.

 It can be easy to blow your top when you hear your child is being bullied.
 But could there ever be anything good about bullying?
 Come along with us as we walk through a graceful response to bullying.

 How did Jim stop the bullying of his eldest son?
 It isn’t what you would expect…

 Sometimes kids just fight.
 It’s a part of life.
 But helping kids learn to navigate conflict in a healthy and constructive way can set them up to practice habits of problem-solving rather than bullying to “win” and get their way.

 Whether through bullying or through other life circumstances, at some point your child will have to deal with rejection.
 Teach them where their value really comes from with this creative activity.

 Sign up below to receive a weekly dose of encouragement straight to your inbox:

 Often times in the day-to-day messes of family life we need practical, specific ideas for how to communicate with our kids.
 Below are three of our most popular and practical tips — ideas that will provide a concrete tool in your parenting belt as you work to help build your kids’ character.